Low Testosterone Treatments

 Decreased testosterone, commonly called “low T”, can be properly determined when a blood test that measures the specific level of testosterone is analyzed.
 The normal range for testosterone average between 300–1000 ng/dL (FDA).

 One indicator of low testosterone is a drastic drop in sex drive.
 Loss of interest in sex can affect personal relationships and ultimately cause anxiety or depression.

 Libido is the drive and desire to have sex.
 Increased sex drive causes a physical response by the body in preparation for sex, which is an erection.
 Erections are achieved and maintained based on proper level of testosterone in the body.
 Testosterone causes the brain to trigger a series of chemical reactions required for an erection to happen.
 If a man has noticeable issues with achieving erections before intercourse, low testosterone is likely a factor.
-Low levels of testosterone could also be a contributor to the decreased amount of semen during ejaculation.

 Building and maintaining muscle mass require adequate testosterone to be effective.
 Noticeable changes in muscle building when testosterone is at a ideal level.

 Noticeable lack of motivation for physical activities and/or exercise even with sufficient sleep, are signs that testosterone levels could be low.
 Loss of energy is a key indicator that your testosterone could be below a therapeutic level.

 Low testosterone can be a contributor of increased body fat.
 One way that this can be noticed is with enlarged breast tissue.
 This is ultimately due to improper levels of testosterone in combination with other sex hormones.
 Men also store fat deep in the belly area (visceral fat); this fat is very difficult to lose with diet and exercise and can lead to health issues.

 Anxiety, mood swings and inability to stay focused are commonly reported as symptoms when testosterone levels are too low.